missionpinball/mpf-docs/shows/show_files.rst

 Beyond that, the show file follows the show format covered elsewhere in this documentation.
-You can nest show files into subfolders under the ``/shows`` folder if you want to, and in can put ``/shows`` folders in both your machine-wide and mode-specific folders.
+You can nest show files into subfolders under the ``/shows`` folder if you want to, and you can put ``/shows`` folders in both your machine-wide and mode-specific folders.
 (The ``/shows`` folder should be in the root of your machine config or the root of a mode folder.
 It does *not* go inside the ``/config`` folder.)